aiplanethub/ml-bootcamp-beginner/module-1-data-analysis-visualization-and-statistics/579-Day 1: Data Analytics, Pandas and Working with CSV files.md

 ### Pandas Operations

 * Data indexing and selection
-  * Use case: Helps fetch a data record when we are dealing with large volumes of data.
+  * Use case: Helps fetch a data record when dealing with large volumes of data.
-  * For ex: If you have a data with 10 million records, you can easily fetch information of a particular serial no/index no with pandas.
+  * For ex: If you have data with 10 million records, you can easily fetch information of a particular serial no/index no with pandas.
   * This operation may not be feasible with MS Excel while dealing with such large volumes
 * Data Wrangling & Handling Missing Values - read the notebook.
-  * Use case: Often Data Scientists get unclean data with a lot of missing values and we need to have a solution to deal with it.
-Pandas facilitate in handling this issue
+  * Use case: Data Scientists often get unclean data with many missing values, and we need to have a solution to deal with it.
+Pandas facilitates the handling of this issue
 * Pandas String Operations
    * Use case: Helps in Handling Missing Values